Massachusetts Route 136

 Route 136 is a state highway in the U.S. state of Massachusetts.
-The highway runs 1.730 mi from the Rhode Island state line in Swansea north to its end in Rehoboth in western Bristol County.
-Route 136 connects Interstate 195 (I-195) and U.S. Route 6 (US 6) with Warren, Rhode Island.
+The highway runs 1.730 mi from the Rhode Island state line north to Interstate 195 (I-195) in Swansea.

 Route description

 Route 136 begins along two-lane market Market Street at the Rhode Island state line in the town of Swansea.
-Market Street continues south as Rhode Island Route 136 into Warren.
-The highway heads north and temporarily expands to a four-lane divided highway at its intersection with US 6 (Grand Army of the Republic Highway), where the route's name becomes James Reynolds Road.
+Market Street continues south as Route 136 into Warren.
+The highway heads north and temporarily expands to a four-lane divided highway at its intersection with U.S. Route 6 (US 6, Grand Army of the Republic Highway), where the route's name becomes James Reynolds Road.
 Route 136 has a four-ramp partial cloverleaf interchange with I-195, then enters the town of Rehoboth as Kingsley Way.
 The state highway ends and continues as a town road at an arbitrary location between the town line and Davis Street to the north.
 Route 136 is a part of the National Highway System from its southern end to I-195.